Ragdoll Cats: Get To Know These Fluffy Snuggle Bugs

 Radgoll cats have similar care needs to most other cats, but they tend to have higher sociability so they’d appreciate a home where they can get adequate love and attention.
 They also will enjoy playing with you and need plenty of mental stimulation.
 You may even be able to get them to fetch, but that ultimately depends on if your cat wants to fetch.

 Because Ragdolls have longer hair, you’ll want to make sure they get regular brushing to keep their coat soft and luxurious.
-If you’re looking to make this task easy, I suggest a glove brush so brushing your cat becomes just like petting (though you may still need to use a different kind of brush occasionally, but this is good for keeping their fur manageable).
-Consider getting a them a sanitary trim around their rear so waste doesn’t get stuck in their fur.
-Similarly, they may prefer a non-clumping litter over a clumping variety so they don’t get clumps of litter stuck to their fur.
+If you’re looking to make this task easy, try a glove brush so brushing your cat becomes just like petting.
+You may still need to use a different kind of brush occasionally because of their thick coat, but a little glove lovin’ is good for keeping their fur manageable.

 Ultimately, Ragdoll cats are fantastic companions and a great addition to your family.
 They are best suited for someone who wants an affectionate, friendly cat that will enjoy play time and will want to spend a lot of time interacting with your family.
 If you prefer a cat that’s a bit more standoffish, don’t be lured in by the Ragdoll cat’s fluffy appearance.
 You’ll be unhappy when your cat is following you into the bathroom!